Dedicated and Experienced Tampa FMLA Attorney

 - Not reinstating the employee to an equivalent position when they return from leave

 - Requiring the employee to provide more information than what is allowed under the FMLA

 - Punishing employees who take leave through unreasonable negative performance reviews or counting time off against the employee

 - Firing employees who take protected leave

 Exposing FMLA violations by employers often requires a thorough investigation and exhaustive preparation of evidence.
-We have experience exposing wrongful termination, demotion, and discrimination related to FMLA absences.
+We have experience exposing wrongful termination, demotion, and workplace discrimination related to FMLA absences.
 As a thoroughly dedicated Tampa employment lawyer, Chad Justice leads our firm with passion and skill.